coala/documentation/Developers/Newcomers_Guide.rst

 Step 8.
 Review Process
 ----------------------

-After creating your ``Pull Request``, it is under the review process.
+After you've created your ``Pull Request``, it is under the review process.
 This can be deduced from the ``process/pending review`` label.
 Now all you have to do is wait, or let the other developers know on Gitter that you have published your changes.

 .. note::

     Do not tag the reviewers every time you push a change.
 They review PRs consistently whenever they have time!

-Now there's two possibilities:
+Now there are two possibilities:

 - your ``Pull Request`` gets accepted, and your commits will get merged into the master branch